memiDev/Large-Scale-GA/README.md

 - Bias resetting mutation: *biasResetting*
 - Creep mutation: *creepMutation*

+WARNING: These operators were developed **ONLY** for **discrete solution representations**!

-The next sections describe briefly the theory of Genetic Algorithms and its components provided by this library.
+The next sections describe briefly the theory of Genetic Algorithms and its operators provided by this library.

 # Genetic Algorithms